 Your child can stay on your healthcare policy until the age of 26.
 But if your child is eligible for his or her own employer-sponsored coverage and leaves your plan as a result, you could save money.
 The same holds true for auto insurance.
 Removing your child from your policy could lower the cost as much as 50%, according to the Insurance Information Institute.

-This is also the time to think about long-term care insurance, if you haven’t already discussed this with your planner or purchased a policy.
+This is also a good time to think about long-term care insurance.
 Studies show that long-term care, which generally is not covered by Medicare, could deplete your retirement savings.
-Buying a policy in your 50s and 60s when you’re in good health will be easier than trying to purchase one as you get older.
+Buying a policy when you’re younger and in good health will be easier than trying to purchase one as you get older.

-When there’s newfound wiggle room in your finances, it’s tempting to want to splurge a little.
-Boston College’s Center for Retirement Research found that spending on non-durable goods, the fun things, jumped more than 50% per person for empty nesters.
+Boston College’s Center for Retirement Research found that spending on nondurable goods, the fun things, jumped more than 50% per person for empty nesters.
 That’s understandable after years of paying for dance lessons and soccer dues.
 So if your budget allows, make plans to travel, return to school, start a business or do whatever you’ve dreamed of.
 Ask your advisor to help you set aside a certain percentage for the fun stuff.

-Next, consider where you’d like to live.
+Consider where you’d like to live.
+Are you perfectly happy in your current home?
 Would you prefer a smaller house or a beachfront condo?
-Would you rather move to a less expensive home and invest the difference?
+Do you want something less expensive so you can invest the difference?
 If downsizing frees up some equity in your home, you could reallocate that money to other goals like starting a new career or funding retirement.